YawBoah/MY-PERSONAL-PORTFOLIO/README.md

-Certainly!
-Here's the updated README with "me" instead of "Boahene" where necessary:

 # My Portfolio

 This is the repository for my portfolio website, showcasing my work as a frontend developer.
 The website is designed using HTML and CSS and includes sections for an introduction, projects, contact information, and social media links.